wondercrazy15/lightshot-print-screen-linux-handler/README.md

 # Lightshot Print Screen key linux handler

-It is a POSIX shell script, it will most likely work on any distribution.
+It is a standard POSIX shell script, it will most likely work on any distribution.

 The only pre-requisites are: